maxfields2000/dockerjenkins_tutorial/jenkins2/README.md

 1. Make sure you have all the pre-reqs installed (i.e. Docker-toolbox or Docker for Mac or Docker for Windows) this has been tested up to Docker 1.13
 2. Clone this repository to your local drive
-3. Inside the root folder of your local clone execute the following two commands:
+3. Inside the **jenkins2** folder of your local clone execute the following two commands:
   1. make build
   2. make run (if this is your first time it will ask for your docker host IP)
 4. Point your browser to http://yourdockermachineip (you can get this by running "docker-machine ip default")